JavaScript-language-kkm/30-days-of-reactjs/README.md

 ## what is react?
-Js library / framework for creating user interfaces.
+Js library for creating user interfaces.
 It uses components.

 - React handles all changes first in the virtual DOM after which it intelligently identifies which changes to actually make on  the real DOM.